Kicksecure/security-misc/README.md

   enables programs to inspect and modify other active processes.
 Provide the option to entirely disable the use of `ptrace()` for all processes.

+- Maximize the bits of entropy used for mmap ASLR across all architectures.

 - Prevent hardlink and symlink TOCTOU races in world-writable directories.

 - Disallow unintentional writes to files in world-writable directories unless